 You may have heard somewhere that over-inflating your vehicle’s tires can increase your gas mileage, but is that a fact or a myth?
 As with just about anything that can fall into either category, detractors on both sides will often contest the validity of the opposing point of view.
 While some people swear it works, others will label it as nothing more than bunk.
+Regardless of whether this is a fact or myth, it’s important to make sure your tires are properly inflated to maintain your car’s safety and performance, which is also a key consideration for auto insurance providers.

 However, you first have to realize that your tires’ manufacturer has set a maximum psi to insure your safety on the road and the longevity of their tires.
 Playing with what the manufacturer recommends can be tricky – if not risky.